pschuang/get-a-room-server/README.md

 ![](https://i.imgur.com/ZP92YwM.png)

 As a result, I came up with this idea of creating a platform where people can **match only once a day**.
-Moreover, A match happens when a user who posted the question picks a reply from another user, and then both can start a chatroom with time limit.
+Moreover, a match happens when a user who posted the question picks a reply from another user, and then both can start a chatroom with time limit.

 With this design, I want to create connections between users based on topics that interest them, and build a place where users can focus on talking to a person per day.